Airbus upbeat on India demand despite airline woes

 The country is expected to make up 2.9 percent of global traffic by 2031.

-Separately, Irish leasing company Avolon said about 40 percent of the airplanes on order from Airbus and its U.S. rival Boeing (BA.N) are destined for Asia, which is set to dominate aviation transport growth in coming years.
-(Reporting by Anshuman Daga; Writing by Tim Hepher, editing by William Hardy)
+Separately, Irish leasing company Avolon said about 40 percent of the airplanes on order from Airbus and its U.S. rival Boeing are destined for Asia, which is set to dominate aviation transport growth in coming years.